 Place only one space after periods and all other punctuation marks.

 Use a lowercase e and b and a hyphen, except when beginning a sentence (E-business) or in a headline (E-Business).
 Follow the same rule with similar words, such as e-commerce and e-book.

 Use a lowercase e and no hyphen.

-The Alumni Association is preparing to launch a lifetime, web-based email system that could be used by all BYU graduates.
+The Alumni Association offers access to a lifetime, web-based email system that can be used by all BYU graduates.